-While System 001 should be seen as a beta system to test our technology, System 002 will be built on the lessons learned from System 001 and with an additional focus – preparing the design for full-scale roll-out.
+While System 001 and System 001/B should be seen as beta systems to reach proven technology, System 002 will be built on the lessons learned and with an additional focus – preparing the design for full-scale roll-out.

-To finance the fleet, we welcome companies and individuals to sponsor one or multiple cleanup systems.
+To finance the fleet, we welcome companies and individuals to take part in our scale-up.
 By recycling the collected plastic into valuable products, we aim to make the cleanup fleet, to a large extent, financially self-sustainable.
 Our objective is to valorize as much of the harvest as technically and commercially possible.
 We aim for ‘zero waste’ operations, with no debris ending up in a landfill.

 The plastic that circulates in the five gyres has been accumulating over the past 60+ years and will not go away by itself.
 Instead, the material breaks down into smaller and smaller pieces over time.
 At a certain level, these nano- and microparticles will become too small to collect.
 It is, therefore, crucial to begin cleaning up as soon as possible and defuse this ticking time bomb.